ernraff/medhacks-2024-spotcheck/README.md

       - Training data for AI models comes from a healthcare system that is inherantly biased.
       - Models may be less effective in detecting malignant lesions in patients of color than in their white counterparts.

+## Future Work

+Due to time constraints, I have focused on the backend of this application for submission.
+Next steps will involve building a reactive UI.

+For the sake of expediency I used a pre-trained model for image classifications.
+Further training and testing could be done in order to optimize model performance and ensure that recommendations are as accurate as possible.